Mother of LA Dodgers star Clayton Kershaw dies

 The mother of Los Angeles Dodgers pitcher Clayton Kershaw has died.

-Marianne Tombaugh died on Saturday, according to Ellen Kershaw.
-The pitcher's wife mentioned it during the dedication of a refurbished youth baseball field in Inglewood which his charity foundation supported.
+Marianne Tombaugh died Saturday, according to Ellen Kershaw.
+The pitcher's wife mentioned it during the dedication of a refurbished youth baseball field in Inglewood that his charity foundation supported.

-Kershaw's parents divorced when he was 10 and he was raised by his mother in suburban Dallas.
+Kershaw's parents divorced when he was 10 and he was raised by his mother in the Dallas suburbs.
 His father, Christopher Kershaw, died in 2013.

 "Clayton grew up with a baseball in his hand ready to play a game in a sandlot or on a ballfield just like this one on a moment's notice," Ellen Kershaw said at the dedication.